Effective Number Theory: Counting the Identities of a Quantum State: Effective Number Theory

-The resulting equality implies\footnote{ Notice that $\sum \p_j = m+n - \sum \p_{\ell}$.} the property~\eqref{eq:(<)} upon recalling that the value of $\F$ doesn't change when removing the entries $\p_\ell \!=\!
+The resulting equality implies\footnote{ Notice that $\sum \p_j = m+n - \sum \p_{\ell}$.} the property~\eqref{eq:(<)} upon recalling that the value of $\F$ does not change when removing the entries $\p_\ell \!=\!
 1$ from $\P$, so that $\P^\uparrow_\le$ becomes $\P^\uparrow_<$.
 Moreover, since (A) and (S) are among the defining properties of co-ENFs, $\F$ is additively separable by Lemma~\ref{le:separable}~(a). \end{proof}

 \begin{corollary} All functions $\F \in \Fs$ satisfy \eqref{eq:(<)}. \end{corollary}